 Excerpts

-The results of the CA performed on the contingency table revealed two significant dimensions, accounting together for 32.74% of the total variance.
+The results of the CA and subsequent permutation testing performed on the contingency table revealed 18 significant dimensions.
+In such a scenario, it is important to remember that significant is not synonymous of important, and the dimensions we consider are limited by interpretability.
+For the current study, we have focused on the first two dimensions, which account together for 32.74% of the total variance.
 Figure 2 displays the scree plot, which shows for this analysis the percentage of variance explained by each dimension.
+Readers curious about dimensions three through five are recommended to the supplementary materials.
 [FIGURE 2 NEAR HERE]